miradexio/web/README.md

 providers, confirm) and an active-swap view (deposit address, QR, pipeline progress, sweep).
 Per-provider trust models and the BTC↔XMR atomic-swap protocol live in the SDK docs.

 ---

-## Stack

-Next.js 16 (`output: 'export'`), React 19, Tailwind v4,
-shadcn on Radix.
-TanStack Query for server state, IndexedDB via `idb` for keystores and history, `@miradexio/client` + WASM for crypto.
-Bitcoin and Monero queries hit CORS-allowed electrs and monerod endpoints directly from the browser; libp2p is delegated to the gateway.
-Build with `next build --webpack` so WASM works (`experiments.asyncWebAssembly: true` in `next.config.ts`).

----